evaevangelisti/OS2/README.md

-# Project - Operating Systems II Module
+# Operating Systems II Module

 This program handles the implementation of two tasks: tabulate and flatten, providing both single-process and multi-process versions.